RuihanZhang2015/RuihanZhang2015.github.io/Film.md

 **[MIT AI Film Hack 2023: Tell me your dream](https://youtube.com/playlist?list=PLuKHvu886W1bTQIZI0rhR8gL57_sr9rvn&si=i0ws5_NwlZN-TiG6)**
 I chose “Tell Me Your Dream” as the theme for this hackathon because AI-generated images often contain imperfections and surreal hallucinations that resemble dreamlike scenes.
 Additionally, a tool called Deforum enables smooth transitions between frames, adding a disorienting, dreamlike quality to the visuals.
 We received 8 films during this hackathon.
 Among them, my favorite is [DOG: Dream of Galaxy](https://www.youtube.com/watch?v=qP5YojKFT78)

-**[MIT AI Film Hack 2024: Space I call home](https://www.youtube.com/watch?v=FPbWhjwU2wU&list=PLuKHvu886W1bzHDmicVYy91g0htZB-XLY)** This hackathon we have sponsorship from almost all the major genAI startups like Pika, Pixverse, Eleven Labs etc. At that time, the character consistency and spatial consistency of generated videos was very poor.
+**[MIT AI Film Hack 2024: Space I call home](https://www.youtube.com/watch?v=FPbWhjwU2wU&list=PLuKHvu886W1bzHDmicVYy91g0htZB-XLY)** This hackathon we have sponsorship from almost all the major genAI startups like Pika, Pixverse, Eleven Labs etc. We had 300 participants for this hackathon.
+At that time, the character consistency and spatial consistency of generated videos was very poor.
 I also thought if 3D generation could be the solution and also invited three major 3D gen startups like Luma AI, VAST AI and Meshy.
-I was very impressed by the film [Fish Tank](https://www.youtube.com/watch?v=35ZztAu_cqk)
+I was very impressed by the film [Fish Tank](https://www.youtube.com/watch?v=35ZztAu_cqk) which showcases how 3D gen might help filmmaking.

 **[MIT AI Film Hack 2025: Dance in Life](https://www.youtube.com/watch?v=P40Pg9ETzUc&list=PLuKHvu886W1YVlv0tLWchA7yENlZJPbx7)**